 The Trinity study later built upon his research by expanding the bond analysis to long-term high grade corporate bonds and reached similar but slightly different results.
 They also used a different methodology and defined the Safe Withdrawal Rate as one that did not run out of money a certain percentage of the time.
 Any time you hear the term “success rate” discussing retirement, it’s likely a reference to the Trinity study or to a calculator based on it.

 Wade Pfau later used the same methodology to study international markets and found that the results were very different.
 This should not be at all surprising as any educated investor knows that not all stocks and bonds are created equal.
 What many people don’t realize, however, is that even using a different US stock index can greatly affect the results.
-Also, there are many investments available today (gold, REITs, TIPS) that the studies did not consider at all in their calculations.
+Also, there are many investments available today (gold, REITs, etc.) that the studies did not consider at all in their calculations.
 The Bengen and Trinity studies are tremendous resources for retirees, but there’s more to the story than the S&P500.

 In the spirit of expanding upon their great work, I made this calculator to determine the safe withdrawal rate for any asset allocation using a wide variety of assets available to modern investors.
 I decided to use Bengen’s more conservative SAFEMAX method rather than the Trinity study’s preference for success probabilities, as I think statistics unnecessarily muddy the conversation.